SuperCoolPencil/CLEO/README.md

 - [ ] **User Interface Enhancements:**
   - Expand CLI commands for summarizing emails, listing upcoming events, and manual syncing.

-- [ ] **Testing & Refinement:**
+- [ ] **Web Application/Website:**

-  - Continue refining extraction functions using a broader set of test emails, especially focusing on internal college formats.
+  - Develop a web-based interface for CLEO to allow users to access its features through a browser.
+  - Create a user-friendly dashboard to view emails, event details, and calendar sync status.
+  - Integrate authentication, email fetching, and event creation in a responsive design.
+  - Include map integration for visualizing event locations.

 ### Stay Organized, Effortlessly with CLEO!